- 1 tablespoon unsalted butter

-In a mixing bowl, combine the cooled thousand island bchamel recipe with the corned beef, sauerkraut and shredded cheese; set aside.
+In a mixing bowl, combine the cooled thousand island bechamel recipe with the corned beef, sauerkraut and shredded cheese; set aside.

 Using a serrated knife, cut the crusts off the bread.
-Place 8 slices of bread down in the bottome of the casserole dish.
-Spread half of the bchamel and half of the sauerkraut and corned beef mixture down over the bread.
+Place 8 slices of bread down in the bottom of the casserole dish.
+Spread half of the bechamel and half of the sauerkraut and corned beef mixture down over the bread.
 Top with the halved pre-cooked patties.
-Top with remaining sauerkraut and corned beef, bchamel mixture and 8 slices of bread.
+Top with remaining sauerkraut and corned beef, bechamel mixture and 8 slices of bread.

 Pour the egg-cream mixture evenly over the top.
 Top casserole with a piece of parchment or wax paper and place a second casserole dish on top to weigh down the casserole.
 Refrigerate for at least 1 hour and up to 2 hours.
 The bread should absorb most of the egg mixture.